bradymiller/bradymiller.github.io/todo/index.md

 1. Revocation (turned in by Treasurer; awaiting reply).
 1. Taxes (2015 turned in by Treasurer, although likely not needed until revocation complete).
 1. Confirm registered agent and USPS address change.
+1. Confirm up to date on North Carolina non profit status.
 1. New OEMR logo(have budget of $100).
 1. Budget.
 1. Fund-raising(options are donations grants, crowd-sourcing etc; d/w L regarding crowd-sourcing and many more).
+1. Discuss with board regarding settings aside funds for under-represented clinics and other charitable organizations.

 ### MU2
 1. Complete the items flagged by the "Technical Review" and then get that Full Certification.